adsp-polito/2024-P7-HSI/README.md

 # Hybrid Random Forest and CNN Framework for Hyperspectral Oil-Water Classification

-This repository contains the implementation, datasets, and results for the paper **"A Hybrid Random Forest and CNN Framework for Tile-Wise Oil-Water Classification in Hyperspectral Images"**, authored by Mehdi Nickzamir and S. Mohammad Sheikh Ahmadi.
+This repository contains the implementation, datasets (hosted on Hugging Face), and results for the paper **"A Hybrid Random Forest and CNN Framework for Tile-Wise Oil-Water Classification in Hyperspectral Images"**, authored by Mehdi Nickzamir and S. Mohammad Sheikh Ahmadi.

 ## Overview